This should be interesting, even though we don’t yet fully know what to expect.

 Those are a lot of amenities to squeeze into 9,100 square feet — a gym, spa treatments, shower rooms, and more?
 Wow!

 Who will have access to the Capital One Lounge?

 The precedent for credit card airport lounges is Amex with their Centurion Lounge.

 What makes Capital One different is their lineup of credit cards.
-Capital One has some great travel rewards cards — including the Capital One® Venture® Rewards Credit Card (review) and Capital One® Spark® Miles for Business (review) — but these aren’t really premium, high-annual fee cards.
-Both cards have $95 annual fees that are waived the first year.
+Capital One has some great travel rewards cards — including the Capital One Venture Rewards Credit Card (review) and Capital One® Spark® Miles for Business (review) — but these aren’t really premium, high-annual fee cards.
+Both cards have $95 annual fees.

 In other words, I doubt everyone with a Venture or Spark card would receive complimentary access.